amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 in his work [`śabdamaṇidarpaṇa`](https://kn.wikipedia.org/wiki/kēśirāja#śabdamaṇidarpaṇa) (verses [79](https://archive.org/details/abdamaidarpaa00kirjuoft/page/100/mode/2up), [80](https://archive.org/details/abdamaidarpaa00kirjuoft/page/102/mode/2up) and [81](https://archive.org/details/abdamaidarpaa00kirjuoft/page/104/mode/2up)).

-The main feature here is that, when two morphene come together, if the first morpheme ends with a consonant, the consonant becomes geminated, if there is a single `light` syllable before that consonant.
+The main feature here is that, when two morphemes come together, if the first morpheme ends with a consonant, the consonant becomes geminated, if there is a single `light` syllable before that consonant.
-There is not gemination if the ending consonant of the first morphene is preceded (not counting the ending consonant) by either a `heavy` syllable or multiple syllables.
+There is no gemination if the ending consonant of the first morpheme is preceded (not counting the ending consonant) by either a `heavy` syllable or multiple syllables.
 For example,

 No gemination when preceded by a single `heavy` syllable,